AFP logo at EBB Canberra

 Take the entrance exam

-The entrance exam will test your cognitive ability and emotional intelligence.
+The entrance exam will test your cognitive ability and ‘fit’ for the role.

 If you pass your entrance exam, you'll be invited to complete the Entry Physical Competency Assessment (EPCA).
 The invitation will be sent to your email address.